The-Back-Room/MKLINK-Assistant/README.md

-# SymLink Creator
+# MKLINK Assistant

 Windows CMD script to simplify making SymLinks

 > [!NOTE]
-> This script is intended for educational purposes and to assist users in creating symlinks easily.
+> This script is intended for educational purposes and to assist users in using the MKLINK cmmand easily.
 It is provided as-is without any warranty.
 Use at your own risk.

 ## Information